 After Pulse attack, gay Latino community seeks strength

-There are 2 comments on the Waco Tribune-Herald story from 19 hrs ago, titled After Pulse attack, gay Latino community seeks strength.
-In it, Waco Tribune-Herald reports that:
+There are 3 comments on the Fox News story from 9 hrs ago, titled After Pulse attack, gay Latino community seeks strength.
+In it, Fox News reports that:

-Ricardo Negon never kissed his boyfriend in front of conservative relatives.
-Carlos Guillermo Smith was once attacked by anti-gay students at a college party.
+In this Tuesday, May 30, 2017 photo, Marco Quiroga, who works to support LGBTQ and social-justice causes in central Florida, reflects in front of one of the memorials at the Pulse Nightclub in Orlando, Fla.
+A year after the Pulse Nightclub shooting, the city's gay Latinos are trying to build up their community by forming support groups, seeking seats at the tables of power and creating a foundation to champion gays and Latinos.

 |